 The roadmap to your first grant

 While all of the above grants are by far the most prominent options any startup would want, they’re not exhaustive in terms of growth.
-Singapore is known for integrating inclusivity into its enterprise development plan, with key proponents like SME Grant and PSG Grant allowing for a more dynamic funding environment.
+Singapore is known for integrating inclusivity into its enterprise development plan, with key proponents such as SME Grant and PSG Grant allowing for a more dynamic funding environment.

 It goes without saying that enterprise development in Singapore is still getting into its zenith years with strong government support fueling the journey.
 Aside from strong financial assistance, Singapore has also privileged its enterprise champions with mentorship guidance and infrastructure development.